Associate of Applied Science Degree

 This course will train the student to the Firefighter I level as outlined in NFPA 1001, Standard for Firefighter Professional Qualifications.
 Firefighter I certification issued through the New Mexico Firefighter's Training Academy upon successful completion (IFSAC accredited).
 May be repeated up to 8 credits.
 Consent of Instructor required.

 This course will train the student as outlined in NFPA 1001, Fire Fighter Professional Qualifications.
 Firefighter I & II Certification issued through the New Mexico Firefighter's Training Academy (NMFTA) upon successful completion [International Fire Service Accreditation Congress (IFSAC) & Pro Board accredited].
 Consent of Instructor required.

 8 Credits (6+6P)

 This course will train the student to the Firefighter II level as outlined in NFPA 1001, Standard for Firefighter Professional Qualifications.
 Firefighter II certification issued through the New Mexico Firefighter's Training Academy upon successful completion (IFSAC accredited).
 May be repeated up to 8 credits.
 Consent of Instructor required.

 FIRE 112.
 Principles of Emergency Services

-This course provides an overview to fire protection and emergency services; career opportunities in fire protection and related fields; culture and history of emergency services; fire loss analysis; organization and function of public and private fire protection services is studied including how fire departments fit as part of local government; laws and regulations affecting the fire service; fire service nomenclature; specific fire protection functions; basic fire chemistry and physics; introduction to fire protection systems; introduction to fire strategy and tactics; life safety initiatives.
+This course provides an overview to fire protection and emergency services including career opportunities in fire protection and related fields.
+The organization and function of public and private fire protection services is studied including how fire departments fit as part of local government.
+An overview of laws and regulations affecting the fire service is explored along with specific fire protection functions and responsibilities including basic fire chemistry and physics, introduction to fire strategy and tactics and life safety initiatives.
 May be repeated up to 3 credits.
 Restricted to Community Colleges campuses only.

 FIRE 114.
 Fire Behavior and Combustion